Systemic-onset juvenile idiopathic arthritis: Causes

 It is mainly unknown what causes sJIA.
 There have been reports of seasonal fluctuations in the incidence of sJIA in some places but not in others.
 Although it has frequently been claimed that infectious organisms cause the condition to manifest, microbiologic and virologic analyses are unable to pinpoint a single agent as the cause.
 Since a negative septic screen is required for the diagnosis, sJIA is not an infectious disease by definition.
 There is evidence that suggests a genetic predisposition plays a role in the etiology of sJIA.

 Mechanism

-Rather than being classified as a "autoimmune" disease, SJIA is thought to be an autoinflammatory condition.
+Rather than being classified as an "autoimmune" disease, SJIA is thought to be an autoinflammatory condition.
 This is due to the lack of evidence linking any particular antigen-antibody dyad to the pathogenesis or etiology of sJIA.
 Additionally, sJIA presents with fevers, rash, and multisystem involvement, just like other autoinflammatory illnesses.

 Autoimmune diseases are adaptive immune system disorders with autoantibodies, while autoinflammatory diseases are caused by innate immune system dysfunction.
 Several studies show that the innate immune system has a role in sJIA pathogenesis by producing pro-inflammatory cytokines such as interleukin-1, interleukin-6, interleukin-7, interleukin-8, interleukin-18, macrophage migration inhibitory factor, and tumor necrosis factor (TNF).
 Cytokines have a strong correlation with disease-related systemic characteristics.
 Elevated interleukin-6 levels are associated with anemia, thrombocytosis, osteoporosis, and delayed growth.
 Interleukin-1b also contributes significantly to disease etiology.